 Because OA is a long-term (chronic) condition that doesn’t go away, a dog may be on Galliprant for an extended period of time.
 The lowest dose that provides adequate pain control should be used.
 Owners should always consult with their veterinarian before adjusting the dose, especially before increasing it.

-Owners should ask their veterinarian about performing baseline bloodwork to check kidney and liver function before starting their dog on Galliprant for long-term use for OA.
-Owners should also periodically discuss their dog’s response to Galliprant with their veterinarian, including what type of monitoring should be done (such as rechecking bloodwork) and how often.
+Owners should ask their veterinarian about performing baseline blood tests to check kidney and liver function before starting their dog on Galliprant for long-term use for OA.
+Owners should also periodically discuss their dog’s response to Galliprant with their veterinarian, including what type of monitoring should be done (such as rechecking blood tests) and how often.

 See Animal Drugs @ FDA for more information about Galliprant.